Flood Insurance Program

 Additional flood insurance data for a site, such as the FIRM zone and the base elevation or depth, is shown on the FIRM.

-We have a handout on the flood insurance purchase requirement that can help people who need a mortgage or loan for the property in the SFHA.
+We have information on the flood insurance purchase requirement for those who need a mortgage or loan for the property in the SFHA.

 Additional information can be found at Flood Smart.